Ultimate Guide To WordPress RSS

 WP RSS Aggregator - WordPress Plugin

-WP RSS Aggregator is a comprehensive RSS feed importer and autoblogging WordPress plugin with a number of premium add-ons for additional functionality.
+WP RSS Aggregator is an RSS feed importer and auto blogging WordPress plugin with premium add-ons for extended functionality.

-For example, the Feed to Post extension for the WP RSS Aggregator plugin is an advanced importer that lets you autoblog by importing RSS feeds directly into posts or any other custom post type.
+For example, the Feed to Post add-on for the WP RSS Aggregator plugin allows you to import RSS feeds directly into your posts.

 For more details, go here: